martabonioli98/twitter_find_influencers/README.md

 # twitter_find_influencers
-PYTON CODE
 GOAL: Find potential influencers on twitter that allow you to make your account / company known and grow.
+(PYTHON CODE)